eclipse-archived/ceylon-lang.org/README.md

 ### How to also include the spec and ceylondoc pages

 Use `./build-site.sh`.
-This will clone the spec, language and compiler repos and build the appropriate artifacts before pushing them to the site.
+This will clone or refresh the spec, language and compiler repos into `_tmp` and build the appropriate artifacts before pushing them to the site.

-Note that this process is a bit slow but you only need to do it if the spec or the language have changed or if you have deleted the website.
+If you have already run `./build-site.sh` and don't wish to rebuild the spec and ceylondoc, use

+    ./build-site.sh --light

+to simply copy them to the website structure.
+This is much faster.

 ### If your changes are not visible...